10 Wonderful Things to See in Würzburg Germany (Travel Guide)

 However, this chapel has a bit of a dark history.
 During the plague of the 14th century, the mass deaths were somehow blamed on the city’s Jewish community.
 This got violent and they replaced the synagogue with this chapel in its location.

-Sadly, this was another building that was badly damaged in WWII, but it has since been rebuilt.
+This was another building that was badly damaged in WWII, but it has since been rebuilt.

+Käppele, or Little Chapel on the hill on the other side of the river.
+You might notice this chapel off in the distance and recognize the unique towers.
 Leading up to the chapel on the hill are the 14 stations of the cross.
 You can even see these from the distance as the look like little buildings on either side leading up to the main chapel.

 Visiting requires a little more effort, but is a great thing to see in Würzburg, Germany if you have the time.